Editor’s note: This article is subject to change based on Centers for Disease Control and Prevention (CDC) recommendations.

 - Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome).

 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response.

-CDC recommends the additional dose of an mRNA COVID-19 vaccine be administered at least four weeks after a second dose of Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine.
+CDC recommends the additional primary dose of an mRNA COVID-19 vaccine be administered at least four weeks after the second dose.
 However, if it has been a longer span of time since you received your two-dose series, it’s still important to schedule the third dose as soon as you can.

 “In my discussions with patients who are on immunosuppressant drugs, I emphasize that their response to the COVID-19 vaccine might be blunted as their immune system is suppressed,” said Dr. Thomas Bartow, rheumatology physician with Marshfield Clinic Health System.
 “A third dose soon seems prudent to help ensure they are protected from COVID-19.”

 You should talk to your primary or specialty care provider about your medical condition, any questions you have and whether getting an additional dose is appropriate for your health.
-If you qualify, you can schedule an additional dose with Marshfield Clinic Health System by calling 877-998-0880 to schedule your COVID-19 vaccine.
+If you qualify, you can schedule an additional dose with Marshfield Clinic Health System at marshfieldclinic.org/CovidVaccine.

 At this time, there is not enough data to determine whether immunocompromised people who received the Janssen (Johnson & Johnson) COVID-19 vaccine also have an improved antibody response with an additional dose.